ta0kira/zeolite/README.md

 won't happen.
 Arrays are most useful when you need to allocate a fixed number of values up front and then access positions using arithmetic operations.

-Random access will instead probably handled via a standard-library category that doesn't have its own special syntax.
+Random access will instead probably be handled via a standard-library category that doesn't have its own special syntax.
 This can provide equivalent functionality without needing to worry about the details of allocation.

 ### Immutable Types

-A value of an immutable type cannot be modified by any caller after initialization.
+A value of an immutable type cannot be modified by any procedure after initialization.
 This can be useful for concurrency, and to otherwise limit the possible places a bug can occur in the code.